-The asset class returns (before tax and expenses) and the comparative performance of the benchmark indices are shown in the table below.
+The asset class returns (before tax and expenses), and the comparative performance of the benchmark indices are shown in the table below.

 Asset Class Return Index

-Fixed interest (global) (5.49%) (4.89%)
+Fixed interest (global) 5.17% 3.80%

-New Zealand shares (1.87%) (1.17%)
+New Zealand shares 4.68% 2.75%

-Overseas shares 0.13% (2.77%)
+Overseas shares 32.45% 26.53%

-The investment return (after tax and expenses) earned by the Scheme for the year ended 31 March 2023 was (1.55%) (2022:1.53%).
-In dollar terms, this represents investment loss of \$309,000 (investment gain 2022: \$738,000).
+Cash 5.59% 5.69%

-Around the world the ongoing impacts of the Covid-19 pandemic, central banks' response to address rising inflation and heightened geo-political instability, most noticeably evident in the ongoing conflict in Ukraine, have led to a significant economic slowdown and financial market volatility.
-The impact of these factors is likely to continue into the foreseeable future with flow on impact on the returns from the Scheme's investments.
-The Board continues to monitor the impact of the movements in the market, and the implication for investment strategy, on an ongoing basis.
+The investment return (after tax and expenses) earned by the Scheme for the year ended 31 March 2024 was 6.54% (2023:1.55%).
+In dollar terms, this represents investment gain of \$2,360,000 (investment loss in 2023: \$309,000).

-See the comparison over the page for the key statistics of your Scheme over the last 10 years.
-For an overview of the financial performance of the Scheme, refer to the tables on the following pages.
+This year was generally a good one for financial markets, in particular for the global equities asset class which performed very strongly.
+Inflation and high interest rates remained key influences on markets throughout the year.
+While the markets have performed well, getting inflation back to the levels seen before 2022 remains a challenge.
+The Board continues to monitor the impact of movements in the market, and the implication for investment strategy on an ongoing basis.
+See the 10 year comparison page for the key statistics of your Scheme over the last 10 years.
+For an overview of the financial performance of the Scheme, refer to the summary financial statements on the following page

-Annual Report for the year ended 31 March 2023
+Annual Report for the year ended 31 March 2024